octopus-asorkin/docs/docs/installation/octopus-server-linux-container/octopus-in-ecs.md

 ### Shared storage

 To share common files between the Octopus Server nodes, we need to use [Amazon EFS](https://aws.amazon.com/efs/?c=s&sec=srv).
-EFS allows a fleet of ECS tasks and services to read and write from a EFS file system.
+EFS allows a fleet of ECS tasks and services to read and write from a EFS file system at the same time.

 ### Load balancer {#load-balancer}